spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 That line is haunting me in my dreams now.
 What happened to the [DRY principle](dry)?

-Yes, I understand that its important to explicitly handle all errors.
+I understand that its important to explicitly handle all errors.
 But I don't believe its important to explicitly *bubble them up* the callback chain.
 If I don't deal with the error here, thats because I can't deal with the error there - I simply don't have enough context.

-> But spion, why don't you wrap all your calbacks?
+> But spion, why don't you wrap your calbacks?

 I guess I could do that and lose the callback stack when generating a `new Error()`.
 Or since I'm already wrapping things, why not wrap the entire thing with promises, rely on longStackSupport, and handle errors at at my discretion?

-### Containing Zalgo

-Your promise library prevents you from [releasing Zalgo][releasing-zalgo].
-You can't release Zalgo with promises.
-Its impossible for a promise to result with the release of the Zalgo-beast.
-[Promises are Zalgo-safe (see section 3.1)][promises-zalgo-safe].

 ### Promises are now part of ES6